TayneB/Yetan-Chatbot-TayneB/Submission/planning/problem.md

 Output: Do you like the vast wilds and hiking?
 Input: yes
 Output: Rangers are martial experts with a splash of magic.
 Shoot bows, clash swords, eat magic berries and never get lost.

+## t10
+Input: George
+Output: Well met, George, I am here to help you decide your destiny within the world of Faerun or beyond.
+Are you familiar with Dungeons and Dragons 5th edition?
+Input: yes
+Output: Then we shall begin.
+Steel or magic?
+Input: magic
+Output: Do you like plants and nature?
+Input: yes
+Output: I suggest druid, they are masters of the natural world, they wield powerful magic and can shape-shift into mighty beasts.